gampnico/scintillometry/docs/source/quickstart.rst

 Import as Package
 -----------------

-Scintillometry-Tools and its submodules can be imported as a Python module:
+*Scintillometry* and its submodules can be imported as a Python module:

 .. code-block:: python